What is Local Housing Allowance (LHA)?

-The Local Housing Allowance (LHA) is a set of rules that determines how much Housing Benefit you can get if you are renting from a private landlord.
-Eligibility for LHA is the same as it is for Housing Benefit.
-The LHA was introduced in April 2008.
+Local Housing Allowance (LHA) is the amount of Housing Benefit you can get if you rent your home from a private landlord.

-The level of Local Housing Allowance that can be paid is based on the lowest rent in your area, the number of bedrooms that is considered appropriate for your household (this might not be the same as the number of bedrooms in home) and whether you have any adults living with you.
+The level of Local Housing Allowance that can be paid is based on the lowest rent in your area, the number of bedrooms considered appropriate for your household (which might not be the same as the number of bedrooms in home) and whether you have any adults living with you.

-Local Housing Allowance only applies to people renting from private landlords.
-You will not be affected if:
+Local Housing Allowance only applies to those renting from private landlords.
+You will not be affected if you:

-- you live in a property owned by a registered social landlord
+- live in a property owned by a registered social landlord

-- you live in supported housing where your landlord is a charitable or voluntary group who also provides you with support or supervision
+- live in supported housing, where your landlord is a charitable or voluntary group who also provides you with support or supervision

-- you live in a houseboat, caravan or hostel
+- live in a houseboat, caravan or hostel